JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 * *0.3 hours* Updated lazy referencing, cleaned some of dissertation.

 ### 19 Mar 2022
-* *0.75 hour* Wrestled with moving diss to l4proj template.
+* *0.75 hours* Wrestled with moving diss to l4proj template.
 Things acting very differently now.
 Referencing is off, captions gone.
+* *0.5 hours* Created Figma wireframe for original design and added it to diss.